bowman2001/perplexdoc/content/news/markdown-extras/index.md

 The necessary configuration options for these new markup extensions are described in the [Hugo documentation][doc] and can be enabled separately.

 The extensions are part of [Hugo's goldmark extensions][extensions].
-Thanks a lot for their implementation suggestions, the integration, and the code improvements to BEP and Joe Mooring.
+Thanks a lot to BEP and Joe Mooring for their implementation suggestions, the integration, and some code improvements.

 [doc]: https://gohugo.io/getting-started/configuration-markup/#goldmark
 [extensions]: https://github.com/gohugoio/hugo-goldmark-extensions